-Advanced Cisco Umbrella features, such as IP Layer Enforcement, SSL Decryption through the intelligent proxy and the ability to block your own custom URLs require that you install the Cisco Umbrella root certificate.
+Advanced Cisco Umbrella features, such as SSL Decryption through the intelligent proxy, and the ability to block your own custom URLs, require that you install the Cisco Umbrella root certificate.
 Other features, such as File Inspection, gain greater efficacy from having the certificate present as Umbrella is able to proxy and block more traffic.

 The Cisco Umbrella root certificate is required in any circumstance where Umbrella must proxy and decrypt HTTPS traffic intended for a website.
 The Cisco Umbrella root certificate is required for these core features:

 - Block Pages—If you visit a blocked domain through HTTPS, the Cisco Umbrella root certificate must be installed so that Umbrella can present a block page instead of the browser presenting an error page.